 1. Improved collaboration and work relationships

-Many organizations are better positioned to achieve true innovation if their employees can collaborate face-to-face in the same space at least part of the time.
+Many organisations are better positioned to achieve true innovation if their employees can collaborate face-to-face in the same space at least part of the time.
 When all of your employees work from home and can only meet virtually, it can be difficult for your business to innovate and thrive.

 Employees can solve problems together when working remotely, but the lack of face-to-face interaction can sour work relationships.
 Real-world interactions bring employees closer together and foster deeper bonds, trust, engagement, and loyalty, all of which lead to improved collaboration and innovation.